Free Content Management (CMS) PHP Scripts

 OpenCMS is an open source website content management system (CMS) that uses Java, JSP, XML, MySQL on Tomcat (a Java Servlet container and web server).
 It comes with an integrated WYSIWYG editor and a simple text editor for Internet Explorer and Mozilla-based browsers like Firefox.
 The CMS software allows you to view your workspace in an Explorer-like window, edit files by changing specific elements within the page or directly editing them using the built-in WYSIWYG editor, etc. This program is licensed under the GNU General Public License.

 PHP-Fusion is a content management system (CMS) that uses a MySQL database to store the contents of your website.
 It requires PHP 4 running on an Apache server.
-The program is released under the GNU General Public License.
+The free version requires you to preserve their copyright notice.

 - CMSimple Content Management